 - An aquatic version in Prince Valiant, involving Val's trireme becoming caught in the whirlpool Charybdis from Greek Mythology.
 One of their rowers turns out to be a fisherman from the area in his day job, and he advises them to row with the current, which allows them to accelerate out.
 They later make use of this to wreck the entire Roman navy in a Wronski Feint.

-- Real Life: Apollo 13's service module was too damaged to fire for a direct abort, and the lunar module engine didn't have enough power.
-Only a slingshot maneuver around the moon, assisted by the lunar module engines, could get them on a course for home.
-Granted, they were already on a semi-slingshot course, but since they'd left the 'free return trajectory' from earlier missions and would have missed Earth without it, it still likely counts.
-Depicted in the Apollo 13 movie.
+- Apollo 13: The service module is too damaged to fire for a direct abort, and the lunar module engine doesn't have enough power.
+Only a slingshot maneuver around the moon, assisted by the lunar module engines, can get them on a course for home.

-- Inverted with the aerobraking maneuver in Two Thousand Ten The Year We Make Contact, used to reduce the Leonov's speed so it can enter Jupiter's orbit.
+- Inverted with the aerobraking maneuver in 2010: The Year We Make Contact, used to reduce the Leonov's speed so it can enter Jupiter's orbit.
 Not that it's any less dramatic with a fire-enshrouded spaceship tearing through the upper atmosphere.

-- Kamen Rider X Super Sentai Super Hero Taisen has Kamen Rider Fourze and Red Buster and Blue Buster piloting the Double Rocket Drill Go-Buster-Oh around Saturn to slingshot around and deliver a Rider Kick onto Big Machine.
+- Kamen Rider × Super Sentai: Super Hero Taisen has Kamen Rider Fourze and Red Buster and Blue Buster piloting the Double Rocket Drill Go-Buster-Oh around Saturn to slingshot around and deliver a Rider Kick onto Big Machine.

 - Used a few times in the Star Wars Expanded Universe: